 Health Indicator Report of Diabetes Hemoglobin A1C Tests

 NotesBeginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 This methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
 Both of these methodology changes were implemented to account for an increased number of U.S. households without landline phones and an under-representation of certain demographic groups that were not well-represented in the sample.
 This graph is based on the new methodology.
-More details about these changes can be found at: [http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf].
+More details about these changes can be found at the following [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf link].
 Prior to 2015 San Juan County was part of the Southeast Local Health District.
 In 2015 the San Juan County Local Health District was formed.
-Data reported are for all years using the current boundaries.

 DefinitionPercentage of adults aged 18 or older with diagnosed diabetes who self-report they had at least two A1C tests during the prior 12 months.